VijayMayhul/dynamic-portfolio-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Feedback